-Intermittent streams flow 30-90% of the year in continuous, well-defined channels.
+Intermittent streams flow 30-90% of the year in continuous, welldefined channels.
 As in uplands, intermittent streams (which themselves are most likely wetlands) in wetlands or wetland-like areas need the protection of SMZs.
-Since SMZs on this type of stream in bottomlands with wide floodplains may function more to reduce thermal pollution (provide shade to the water) and provide bank stability, SMZ widths of less than 50 feet are acceptable.
+Since SMZs on this type of stream in bottomlands with relatively high banks (functioning as a levee) and low, wide floodplains may function more to reduce thermal pollution (provide shade to the water) and provide bank stability, SMZ widths of less than 50 feet on each side of the stream are acceptable during timber harvesting operations.
 Widths can be judged on a site-specific basis by a forester or other qualified individual and must adequately protect the stream water quality.
-For example, an intermittent stream running through flat woods with little or no slope may need an SMZ only 20 feet wide on either side of the stream.
+For example, an intermittent stream running through flat woods with little or no slope may need an SMZ only 20 feet wide on each side of the stream.
 However, an intermittent stream with narrow floodplains and possible impacts from adjacent upslope areas may require a 50-foot wide SMZ for adequate protection.
 Trees should not be harvested from the stream channel itself, and bank stability should not be jeopardized.
 Logging debris should be removed from the stream channel immediately.
 These and all other silvicultural activities must occur in accordance with all other BMP guidelines, including those related to stream crossings.